k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/01_web_services_overview.md

 The question is... how is this data exposed and how does it interact with the outside world?
 Let's take a look at the Fabric Web Services layer.

-### What Will You Experience in this Learning Item?
+### What Will You Experience In This Learning Item?

 By the end of the Web Services learning item you will know: